pgEdge/pgedge-docs/pgedge_stylesheet.md

 Documentation

+The following product names are proper nouns and should be treated as such.
+You should generally omit 'the' in front of the name unless using the name as an adjective to describe software or a file:

+pgEdge Cloud
+pgEdge Enterprise Postgres
+pgEdge Distributed Postgres
+Enterprise Postgres
+Distributed Postgres
+pgEdge Postgres
+pgEdge AI Toolkit
+Spock
+LOLOR (aka lolor)
+ACE
+pgEdge Vectorizer
+Snowflake
+pgEdge Postgres MCP Server
+pgEdge Anonymizer
+pgEdge RAG Server
+pgEdge Docloader

-Troubleshooting and problem solving sections should be added to a separate Troubleshooting section, rather than included at the end of the doc file.
-The Troubleshooting section should have sub-sections for topics like:
+Troubleshooting and problem solving sections should be added to a separate Troubleshooting section, rather than included in a section at the end of multiple doc files.
+The Troubleshooting section should be sorted, and have sub-sections for topics like:

 * connection issues
 * authentication issues